top of page

 As we approached the prototyping stage of the design, we realized that our combined digital/physical solution would be too broad for the scope of our project and that we didn’t have a feasible way to represent the hardware component of our solution as a deliverable.

-• More feasible to implement within our timeframe
+✔ More feasible implementation within our project timeline.

 Product Features

-Now that we were solely focusing on a mobile app experience, we had the time and freedom to dive deeper into creating features that would make the product stand out from conventional calendar/task-management apps.
+By focusing solely on a mobile app, we had the time and flexibility to develop features that set Organyze apart from conventional calendar and task-management apps.

 Requirements.png